soffes/markdownr.com/Readme.markdown

 ## Thanks

 Huge thanks to [Yehuda Katz](http://yehudakatz.com) for all of explanations, answers to my dumb questions, and simply being awesome.
+Thanks to everyone who has opened issues or emailed me ideas for improvement.

 [Markdownr.com]: http://markdownr.com
 [markdown]: http://daringfireball.net/projects/markdown